wilsonmar/wilsonmar.github.io/_posts/2018-08-08-salesforce-dx.md

 {% include _toc.html %}

 This is a step-by-step hands-on tutorial on using the Salesforce DX (Developer eXperience) for continuous testing and development.
+Succinct and without hype.
+PROTIPs here present wisdom and knowledge from experience unique to this site.
+Unlike Trailhead's instructions, this displays output from commands.

 PROTIP: SFDX was announced in 2015 and entered <a target="_blank" href="https://developer.salesforce.com/blogs/developer-relations/2017/06/introducing-salesforce-dx-open-beta.html">Open Beta June 2017</a>, available in all prod and business orgs.

-Unlike Trailhead's instructions, this displays the output from commands.

 ## Why SFDX?